 This is due to the strict regulations that front-running advertisers, like Facebook and Google, put on cannabis-related products.

-That being said, Facebook is the less-strict of the two.
+Facebook is the less-strict of the two.
 Facebook will not allow ads that show the use or sale of prescription, recreational or illegal drugs.
-Failing to follow these guidelines can result in account suspension, or even having your account deleted completely.
+Failing to follow these guidelines can result in account suspension or deletion.

 That being said, Facebook does allow verified Marijuana businesses to appear in searches that occur in the platform.
-Even with the verification, businesses are still not eligible for advertising, and that includes companies that strictly sell CBD and CBD-related products.
+Even with the verification, businesses are not eligible for advertising.
+This also includes companies that strictly sell CBD and CBD-related products.

 Google’s regulations mirror that of Facebook, with more succinct wording.
 Google strictly prohibits ads for substances that alter mental state.
 That includes cannabis and any products or services marketed as facilitating recreational drug use or ads for instructional content about producing, purchasing, or using recreational drugs.